 XBiotech Corporate officers, Queena Han (VP of Finance) and John Simard (President and CEO), XBiotech Inc., and certain directors were named defendants in securities class action civil suits filed in federal court at the U.S. District Court for the Western District of Texas, in Austin, Texas and state court at the Los Angeles County Superior Court, in California.
-In the California action, the underwriter WR Hambrecht & Co., LLC is also named as a defendant.
+In the California action, the underwriter WR Hambrecht & Co., LLC was also named as a defendant.
 These civil suits were filed on December 1, 2015.
 The foundation for both suits are similar in that the plaintiffs allege the officers of the Company made false and misleading statements, violating the securities laws, in the IPO documents in April 2015.
 Specifically, these alleged false statements in the IPO documents are in relation to the European Phase III clinical trial for XilonixTM.
 The allegations focus on a press release posted by XBiotech on November 23, 2015, explaining certain issues with patient data.
 Plaintiffs allege the company knew of these issues during the IPO and neglected to disclose them in supporting documentation filed with the Security and Exchange Commission (SEC).
 As a result of the news release, XBiotech (traded on the NASDAQ) stock declined.
 The resulting securities class action lawsuits are seeking relief for plaintiffs who report financial losses due to the alleged false and misleading statements.
 In September 2016, a stay was granted in the California case.
 Plaintiffs were, at that time, left with the opportunity to re-file in Texas prior to the decision on the motion to dismiss.
 Plaintiffs did not re-file in Texas before the case was dismissed with prejudice in October 2016.
-Plaintiffs are seeking to re-open the case in California.
-A hearing to address whether the case should be dismissed, remain stayed, or proceed is rescheduled for June 7, 2017.
+Plaintiffs sought to re-open the case in California.
+A hearing to address whether the case should be dismissed, was scheduled June 7, 2017.
+At the hearing, counsel for XBiotech argued that California was a forum non conveniens given the nexus of the allegations in the suit took place in Texas.
+The judge granted the forum non conveniens motion, finding